SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

 * **Variable name**: Name given to the variable .
 * **Variable value**: It is the initial value stored in the variable.

-* A variable can be declared, without any initialisation:
+A variable can be declared, without initialisation:

 ```java
 int count;